 Walk along the Kit Carson Trail to see Orion Clemens’ house, where Twain crashed for a while with his brother’s family, along with many other spectacular homes of the state’s early movers and shakers.
 The path also takes you to the Nevada State Museum where more intriguing tales await.

 Twain’s miner’s cabin still stands in the canyon where he learned the hard way, as he observes in Roughing It, that “all that glitters is not gold.”
 Pack that famous tome and read it by candlelight during a night at the lovely Old Pioneer Garden Country Inn, the charming B&B just down the street.

 Las Vegas’ Notorious Eccentric

 Billionaire businessman, generous philanthropist, aviation hero, film producer, and extraordinary eccentric all in one, Howard Hughes captured imaginations, rumors, and headlines all throughout his time in Nevada.
-However, while his Las Vegas period is his most famous, his exploits actually took him far more places around the Silver State beyond the confines of the penthouse of the Las Vegas Desert Inn, where he lived as a recluse for four full years.
+However, while his Las Vegas period is his most famous, his exploits actually took him far more places around the Silver State—beyond the confines of the Las Vegas Desert Inn penthouse, where he lived as a recluse for four full years.

 Spring Mountain Ranch State Park

 Hughes bought this lush oasis in 1967 in hopes of enticing his wife, Jean Peters, to join him in Las Vegas.
 When the plan failed—and before ever even staying there himself—Hughes sold it.
 Rather than let it become a planned community, Nevada State Parks bought it in 1974.
 Today, the park captivates visitors and locals alike with its historic buildings, hiking trails, and even yoga sessions with a Red Rock Canyon backdrop.